-As noted earlier, Mr. Hardeman must prove his eligibility for punitive damages by clear and convincing evidence, which is a higher burden of proof than the preponderance of the evidence standard.
+As noted earlier, Mr. Hardeman must prove punitive damages by clear and convincing evidence, which is a higher burden of proof than the preponderance of the evidence standard.
 Under the clear and convincing evidence standard, a party attempting to prove a fact must persuade you that it is highly probable that the fact is true.